 If your pages are not getting indexed, you might be losing organic ranking.
 Moving your site from HTTP to HTTPS can also cause duplication.
 Hence REDIRECTS are essential.

 For your Google Search Console and Google Analytics, you can install a plugin named SITE KIT BY GOOGLE.
-This will help you set up both the services in WordPress itself.
+This will help you set up both services in WordPress itself.

 WordPress is made to make things easy.
 Through this blog, we are trying to do the same for non-technical users.